telerik/kendo-theme-bootstrap/README.md

 * [UI for ASP.NET MVC](http://www.telerik.com/aspnet-mvc)
 * [UI for ASP.NET Core](http://www.telerik.com/aspnet-core-ui)

-The suites are distributed as commercial software and are subject to copyright.

 All available Kendo UI commercial licenses may be obtained at http://www.telerik.com/purchase/kendo-ui.

 If you do not own a commercial license, the usage of this software shall be governed by the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

+*Copyright © 2017 Telerik AD.
+All rights reserved.*

 ## Installation